JohelEGP/Made_in_Abyss/doc/units.md

 `Unit_alias<Alias, Aliased>`,
 a [strong type alias] of `Aliased`.
-It holds an object of the aliased type and wraps its `WeakQuantityWith` interface.
+It holds an object of the aliased type and wraps its `QuantityWith` interface.
 `Alias` is used to identify
 the related strong type aliases.